 … Language matters.
 When talking about a woman over, say, 40, people tend to add qualifiers: ‘She looks great…for her age’ or ‘She’s beautiful…for an older woman.
 Catch yourself next time and consider what would happen if you just said, ‘She looks great.’
 Yes, Americans put youth on a pedestal.
 But let’s agree that appreciating the dewy rosiness of youth doesn’t mean we become suddenly hideous as years go by.

 … we need to stop looking at our life as a hill that we start rolling uncontrollably down past 35.

 I hope we can all get to a point where we recognize that beauty is not something just for the young.”

 True battle cry, or cry for attention?
-Some people I’ve spoken with have suggested that this sort of talk is merely the latter, saying they’ve seen nothing implying a change in customer attitudes or need for adjustment.
+Some people have suggested that this sort of talk is merely the latter, saying they’ve seen nothing implying a change in customer attitudes or need for adjustment.
 Others, however, say otherwise – that they have seen it, and that they are in fact rooting for it.

 One of these people is Rebecca Valentine, the founder of Grey Model Agency, a UK agency representing a vast age range of models, whose oldest on the roster is 85.
 Valentine’s models are in demand, walking runways at fashion week and posing for high fashion editorials.

 “Things are changing whether people in the beauty industry are ready or not,” said Valentine, on the phone from the UK.
 “A very good friend of mine owns a big PR agency, and they are no longer able to say ‘anti-aging’ to their clients, they have to talk about pro-aging.
 And I do think that this is the result of the marketplace, insisting on a new representation of their age group and their demographic.”